codeinthecreek/bomreader/README.md

 # bomreader
 BoM Reader is used to process JSON files of Australian weather observations obtained from the [Bureau of Meteorology](http://www.bom.gov.au) and present the results as typical conditions for times of day, for each day and overall, over the data's timespan.

 All code is currently only Linux terminal-based.
 The main program is written in Python 3 with an Sqlite3 backend.
-All other code is written in Bash Shell (GNU version >= 4).
-The code was tested under Arch Linux.
+All other code is written in Bash Shell (GNU version >= 4). `readweatherobs.sh` uses `jq`, a command line JSON processor, to do its work.
+All code was tested under Arch Linux.

 ## Files